Jaimeloeuf/relativity/README.md

 - [ ] Add settings to allow customization of jump style and default character position after jump

 ## Release Notes
+### 0.4.0
+- New Feature release: Select text using relative line jumping!
+    - Allows you to select a block of text without using your mouse or touchpad by selecting from current cursor position to relative line jump position!

 ### 0.3.3
 - Refactored internal code to extract some code blocks into standalone functions, for better future extensibility.